cockpit-project/cockpit-project.github.io/external/source/test/README.md

     TEST_CDP_PORT  Attach to an actually running browser that is compatible with the Chrome Debug Protocol, on the given port.
 Don't use this with parallel tests.

+In addition, you can also set the `cockpit.bots.images-data-dir` variable with `git config` to the location to store the (unprepared) virtual machine images.
+This takes precedence over `TEST_DATA`.
+For example:

+    $ git config cockpit.bots.images-data-dir ~/.cockpit-bots/images

 ## Test machines and their images